eilrix/sc-parser/README.md

 Target Soundcloud account to parse following users

 #### timeRange
-Collects tracks in a time range - from now and back on timeRange seconds, 5 months by default
+Collects tracks in a time range - from now and back on timeRange seconds, 5 months by default (12960000 seconds)

 #### concurrency
 Specify number of browser tabs / threads for program to work